adithyakng/AOAP1/Stratergy 2.md

 Stratergy 2 Counter Example:

-Consider the following date ranges
+Consider the following date ranges with n=8 and m=8
 A (1,2)
 B (2,3)
 C (3,4)
 D (3,5)
-E (3,6)
+E (3,7)
-F (3,10)
+F (4,5)
-G (4,5)
+G (5,6)
+H (6,8)

-Current Stratergy: Iterate over each day starting from day 1 . . . n.
+Current Strategy: Iterate over each day starting from day 1 . . . n.
 For each day, among the unpainted houses that are available that day, paint the house that started being available the latest.

-If we follow the above algorithm, then on day 1 we paint house A, on day 2 we paint house B, on day 3 we have a total of 4 available houses { C,D,E,F}, among these houses house F is latest ( Consider the house with highest endDay be latest if startDay are equal), so we choose house F to paint on day 3.
-On day 4 we have C,D,E,G houses available to paint, latest is G so we paint G on day 4.
-On day 5 we have D and E, latest is E so we paint E on day 5.
-Houses C & D remain unpainted.
-So houses { A->B->F->G->E} will be painted.
+If we follow the above algorithm, then on day 1 we paint house A, on day 2 we paint house B, on day 3 we paint house C and on day 4 we paint house F , followed by G and H on day 5 and 6 respectively.
+Next on day 7 we paint house E and house D remains unpainted.
+So 7 houses will be painted in the following order 1 each day. {A->B->C->F->G->H->E}

-However an optimal solution can be painting house A to D each on a day, so we out of 4 days.
-On the fifth day we can paint G, followed by E on sixth day and F on the seventh day.
+However an optimal solution can be painting house A on day 1, house B on day 2, house C on day 3 , house D on day 4, house F on day 5, house G on day 6, house E on day 7 and finally house H on day 8.
-So we can paint all the seven houses in the order {A->B->C->D->G->E->F} order.
+So all 8 houses will be painted in the following order 1 each day. {A->B->C->D->F->G->E->H}

 Algorithm: